 \section{Introduction}

-Network reconstruction has been widely applied in different fields to learn interaction structures or dynamic behaviours, including systems biology, computer vision, econometrics, social networks, etc. The concept of \emph{network} usually refers to a larger class of graphical models than the standard definition in the graph theory.
-With increasingly easy access to time-series data, it is expected that networks can explain dynamics or causal interactions.
+Network reconstruction has been widely applied in different fields to learn interaction structures or dynamic behaviours, including systems biology, computer vision, econometrics, social networks, etc. With increasingly easy access to time-series data, it is expected that networks can help to explain dynamics, causal interactions and internal mechanisms of complex systems.
 For instance, biologists use causal network inference to determine critical genes that are responsible for diseases in pathology, e.g. \cite{Bar-Joseph2012}.

-In the study of biological Boolean network, (probabilistic) Boolean networks are introduced in \cite{Akutsu1999,Shmulevich2002}, which in essence models dynamics of the underlying processes by Markov chain models with binary state-transition matrices.
-This model tells little on causal relations.
-The benefit from this simple modelling is low demand for measurements.
-Another popular model in applications is Bayesian networks, e.g. \cite{Murphy1999}.
-Although it delivers causality information, the Bayesian network is defined as a type of \emph{directed acyclic graphs} (see \cite[p.~127]{Pearl1988} for domains of probabilistic models).
-However, the feedback loops in networks could be particularly important in biological applications.
-Dynamic Bayesian network is able to handle loops in digraphs \cite{Murphy2002}, which, however, requires huge amount data in learning and may not be practical in biological applications.
-Concerning causality graphs, as the primary contribution in \cite{Granger1969a}, \emph{Granger causality} (GC) is defined based on conditional independence (see e.g. \cite{Eichler2007b}) or checking covariance of prediction errors \cite{Granger1969a}.
-However, as having been realized in \cite{Granger1969a}, this approach may be ``problematic in deterministic settings, especially in dynamic systems with weak to moderate coupling'' \cite{Sugihara2012}.
-Inspired by GC, which is equivalent to \emph{vector autoregression} modelling under fairly weak conditions (see e.g. \cite{Eichler2007b}), an idea of adopting system theory has been proposed to deal with causal network reconstruction.
-For instance, a kernel-based system identification method with sparsity is proposed to infer GC networks \cite{Chiuso2012}.
-The perspective of system theory provides an easy way to extend causality inference by choosing general model structures.
+Boolean networks are introduced in \cite{Akutsu1999,Shmulevich2002} to approximate the dynamics of an underlying processes by Markov chain models with binary state-transition matrices.
+However, it may fail to capture complex dynamics.
+Another popular model is Bayesian networks, e.g. \cite{Murphy1999}.
+Although it delivers causality information, Bayesian networks are defined as a type of \emph{directed acyclic graphs} (see \cite[p.~127]{Pearl1988} for domains of probabilistic models).
+Feedback loops are particularly important in applications.
+Even though dynamic Bayesian network is able to handle loops in digraphs \cite{Murphy2002}, it requires huge amounts of data (repetitive measurements of each time point), which may not be practical in biology.
+Regarding causality, \emph{Granger causality} (GC) is originally proposed in \cite{Granger1969a} and defined in general based on conditional independence (see e.g. \cite{Eichler2007b}).
+However, as mentioned in \cite{Granger1969a}, this approach may be ``problematic in deterministic settings, especially in dynamic systems with weak to moderate coupling'' \cite{Sugihara2012}.
+With minor conditions on spectral density, GC can be inferred by estimating vector autoregression models \cite{Hsiao1982}.
+A recent work \cite{Chiuso2012} proposes a kernel-based system identification method with sparsity constraints to infer GC graphs.